 All, Miscellaneous, Realty

 Buying a house in Mumbai is a dream for many, but only a few are able to make it a reality.
 A dearth of real estate in the ever-expanding city and sky-high property rates leave most to compromise on space and some resigned to alternative living situations such as co-living.
 As a result, Mumbai residents are often called the matchbox dwellers because for them, staying near the city line is more important than living in a spacious house.
+With all the intracies of this market the real estate pre investment diligence plays an important for the owner.

 However now, because of better connectivity and access, more and more people are looking for properties beyond traditional popular neighborhoods - in the suburbs and micro-markets of the city which are well-connected and have all the basic amenities including hospitals and schools, as well as offices.